 Tourism leakage.
 Leakage happens when large international tour corporations or foreign-owned all-inclusive resorts profit off ecotourism while locals are forced deeper into poverty.
 Locals should be the ones primarily profiting off tourism as they primarily suffer any negative impacts.

 Lack of local guides.
 Lack of locals in management or hospitality positions.

-Mass-overtourism booms happening during a short seasonal window, resulting in an employment depression.
+Mass-overtourism booms happening during a short seasonal window, resulting in an employment depression during the off-season.

 Foreign workers imported for cheap labor exploitation or imported to make tourists comfortable.